 Roast chicken with all the trimmings

-Use ghee instead of butter if avoiding all dairy (although butter is pretty much fat with hardly any lactose left).
-Higher-welfare just means free range.
+Use ghee instead of butter, if avoiding all dairy (although butter is often well tolerated due to its low lactose content).
+‘Higher-welfare’ just means free-range.
 Get the recipe here.

 Slow-roasted balsamic tomatoes with baby leeks & basil